Nathan MacKinnon: Ascent to stardom, Hart Trophy, Rocket Richard Trophy, Stanley Cup championship (2017–present)

-After finishing the 2018–19 season with 99 points (41 goals, 58 assists) in all 82 games played, one-point short of his first career 100-point season.
+MacKinnon finished the 2018–19 season with 99 points (41 goals, 58 assists) in all 82 games played, one-point short of his first career 100-point season.
 After the Avalanche as a team clinched the eighth and final playoff spot in the West for the second straight season, MacKinnon and the Avalanche defeated the top-seeded Calgary Flames in five games, marking the first time the Avalanche won a playoff series during MacKinnon's tenure with the team.
 After upsetting the Flames in the opening round, MacKinnon and the Avalanche would eventually be defeated in the second round in seven games by the San Jose Sharks.
 MacKinnon finished the 2019 playoffs with six goals and seven assists for 13 points in all 12 games played.

-On January 7, 2020, MacKinnon played in his 500th NHL game in a 5–3 loss to the New York Rangers where he was able to record a goal on Rangers' goaltender Igor Shesterkin.
-MacKinnon was on pace to record his first career 100-point season during the 2019–20 season until the last three weeks of the regular season got cancelled due to the COVID-19 pandemic restrictions, having 35 goals and 58 assists for 93 points at the time of the stoppage in March 2020.
-On September 11, MacKinnon won the Lady Byng Memorial Trophy, which is awarded to the "player adjudged to have exhibited the best type of sportsmanship and gentlemanly conduct combined with a high standard of playing ability.
-MacKinnon was also named a finalist for both the Hart Memorial Trophy and Ted Lindsay Award for the second time in his career which was eventually awarded to Edmonton Oilers forward Leon Draisaitl.
+On January 7, 2020, MacKinnon played in his 500th NHL game in a 5–3 loss to the New York Rangers where he was able to score a goal on Rangers' goaltender Igor Shesterkin.
+MacKinnon was on pace to record his first career 100-point season during the 2019–20 season until the last three weeks of the regular season got cancelled due to the COVID-19 pandemic restrictions, having 35 goals and 58 assists for 93 points in 69 games at the time of the stoppage in March 2020.
+In the 2020 playoffs, MacKinnon set personal bests, tallying nine goals and 16 assists for 25 points in just 15 games as Colorado was eliminated in Game 7 of the second round by the Dallas Stars.
+On September 11, MacKinnon won the Lady Byng Memorial Trophy, which is awarded to the "player adjudged to have exhibited the best type of sportsmanship and gentlemanly conduct combined with a high standard of playing ability, becoming the third player in franchise history to win the award after Joe Sakic in 2000–01 and Ryan O'Reilly in 2013–14.
+MacKinnon was also named a finalist for both the Hart Memorial Trophy and Ted Lindsay Award for the second time in his career which were both eventually awarded to Edmonton Oilers forward Leon Draisaitl.

-After the COVID-shortened 2020–21 season, the Avalanche won the Presidents' Trophy as the regular season champions and MacKinnon was named a finalist for the Hart Memorial Trophy for the third time in his career with it eventually being given to Edmonton Oilers forward and captain Connor McDavid.
+After the COVID-shortened 2020–21 season, the Avalanche won the Presidents' Trophy as the regular season champions.
+MacKinnon was once again the Avalanche's top scorer with 65 points (20 goals, 45 assists) in 48 games in the regular season.
+He followed that up with 15 points (eight goals and seven assists) in 10 playoff games as the Avalanche lost in the second round in six games to the Vegas Golden Knights.
+MacKinnon was named a finalist for the Hart Memorial Trophy for the third time in his career with it eventually being given to Edmonton Oilers forward and captain Connor McDavid.